 There’s a huge variety of choice and you may find that different methods will be better suited to the different types of business that you’ve identified for your target customer base.

 (Make sure that you’re using legally compliant marketing methods too.
 The UK’s updated data protection rules in force from 25 May 2018 fundamentally change some long-established marketing practices.
-You can check out whether any of these changes apply to you in our guide to what the GDPR means for marketing activities.
+You can check out whether any of these changes apply to you in our guide How to check your marketing activities comply with UK data protection rules.

 Cost will inevitably have a big bearing on what you decide to use and how much attention and resource you allocate to each method.